Civlac/SRWLED-Wiki/Testing.md

 ### EEPROM
 * Ensure EEPROM changes survive reboot
-* Ensure EEPROM default is not 255 or 65535
+* (Ensure EEPROM default is not 255 or 65535 - Not done yet)